cloudflare/cloudflare-docs/products/rules/src/content/transform/manage.md

     ![Entering a field value in the Expression Builder](../static/transform/expression-value.png)

-1. To define the action for your Transform Rule, select either one of the available options displayed as radio buttons, and then a value from the dropdown, depending on the action.
+1. To define the action for your Transform Rule, select either one of the available options displayed as radio buttons, and then a value from the drop-down list, depending on the action.

     In this example, the path rewrite _Static_ action tells Cloudflare to rewrite the original path changing it to the provided path, _/welcome-gb.html_.